tomoya723/FULLMONI-WIDE/debug_env/README.md

-## FULLMONI-WIDE : CANDATA for Debug.
+# FULLMONI-WIDE : CANDATA log for Debug.
+## Import to BUSMASTER.